UAE bank announces first winner of Dh1 million raffle prize

 The programmes keep students engaged with distinctive, beneficial and diverse activities, as well as visits to relevant educational facilities

-Mr. Faizal Kundil, Head of Consumer Banking at Ajman Bank, said, "We are thrilled to announce Samiha Abdulqader as Ajman Bank's first Millionaire Grand Prize winner.
-This highlights the tremendous success of our Millionaire Savings Account and reaffirms our commitment to providing innovative banking solutions to our valued customers."
+Faizal Kundil, Head of Consumer Banking at Ajman Bank, said the draw "highlights the tremendous success of [the] Millionaire Savings Account and reaffirms our commitment to providing innovative banking solutions to our valued customers".

-"This account has been very popular with our customers, and we are pleased to be able to offer them the opportunity to win big while also saving for their future.
-As we continue to grow, we are committed to providing exceptional banking experiences that empower our customers to achieve their financial aspirations."
+"This account has been very popular with our customers, and we are pleased to be able to offer them the opportunity to win big while also saving for their future."

 The account operates on the principles of Islamic finance and provides profit-bearing benefits based on the lowest balance maintained each month, shared according to a predetermined ratio between the customer and the bank.